AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 Preventive Care and Appointment Adherence

-A primary care network uses AI SMS to address the problem that 20-25% of patients miss primary care appointments.
+A primary care network uses AI-assisted SMS to address the share of patients who miss primary care appointments.
 The AI system not only sends reminders but learns what barriers individual patients face.

 Patient James always misses afternoon appointments.
 The system learns his work schedule and, instead of sending a generic reminder, texts: "Hi James, we have you scheduled for Tuesday at 2 PM.
 If that time still works with your schedule, reply YES.
 If you need to reschedule for a morning slot, reply RESCHEDULE."

-By meeting patients where they are logistically, the system increases show rates from 75% to 87%.
+By meeting patients where they are logistically, the system increases show rates measurably.

 Medication Adherence in Behavioral Health